 Amazonian Beauty: Blaze, at least in her depiction on the Japanese cover art of 2 and the American cover art of 3.
 Stage 2 of the first game also features several posters showing what appears to be a female bodybuilder, although it's unclear if she plays the trope straight or is instead a Brawn Hilda.

 The time-out ending in Streets of Rage 3.
-In the Japanese version, even though an entire city gets nuked, the citizens forgive the heroes and feel that this incident will be forgotten with time.
+In the Japanese version, even though an entire city gets nuked, the citizens forgive the heroes (after all, the heroes tried) and feel that this incident will be forgotten with time.
 Contrast with the American version, where despite the lower death toll, the citizens' trust in the heroes is heavily damaged.

 Awesome McCoolname: Axel Stone, Adam Hunter, Blaze Fielding, Sammy "Skate" Hunter, Max Thunder/Hatchett and Dr. Zan.

 Badass: Most of the playable characters, as well as Mr. X's Dragon Shiva.